cwhillock-cmu/co2_eor/README.md

 ## Project Structure
 * **`co2_eor/MPF/`**: Contains the configuration file for building the IDAES modular properties framework Peng-Robinson Cubic equation of state.
 The mass state definitions didn't really work so they are not used.
 * **`co2_eor/flowsheets/`**: Contains the current main network assembly and optimization scripts.
 These scripts connect the individual unit models into full EOR distribution networks.
-* **`co2_eor/util_funcs.py`**: Utility functions for defining NLP solver configurations (IPOPT, CONOPT, BONMIN, etc.) and post-processing.
-Includes the `export_flowsheet_to_excel` function, which automatically detects most unit models in a flowsheet to generate a consolidated Excel report.
+* **`co2_eor/util_funcs`**: Contains functions for exporting unit model data into dataframes and compiling them.
+Also has default solver options, custom initialization function (currently deprecated), and custom function for printing wide dataframes (AI-generated).

 ## Custom Unit Models
 * **`co2_eor/gas_pipe/`**: Isothermal vapor flow pipe hydraulic model from 'Gas Pipeline Hydraulics' by Menon